YeetTheFirst21/Steam_No_Update/README.md

 secondly you will need to find the installed depots form the .acf file. to do this, you will need to  locate your game download file.
 Which for me and my copy of Cyberpunk 2077 is : 'C:\Program Files (x86)\Steam\steamapps\common\Cyberpunk 2077',<br />

 then open'C:\Program Files (x86)\Steam\steamapps\appmanifest_1091500.acf' by changing '1091500' to the APPID of your game.<br />
 Using notepad, you should look for '"InstalledDepots"' and add all the main numbers within its bracket({}).
-Different games will have different amount of depots so you should either add the only one available or all of the ones with a ',' seperating them.`<br /><br />`
+Different games will have different amount of depots so you should either add the only one available or all of the ones with a ',' seperating them.<br />

 The input screens will ask you these in order of: Name, appID, depotID, folder location.<br />